michael-hll/command-tube/README.md

 ---
 ## Introduction
-    Programming Tube is a tool that can run a group of sequenced commands.
+    Command Tube is a tool that can run a group of sequenced commands.
     Those commands are added from a YAML config file, which I usually call it a tube file.
     See the examples from the template YAML file ('help template' could output it).
     When you run this program, you can use the -y | --yaml parameter to specify the config file.
     From help you could find all types of supported commands.
 ---
-## How to run Programming Tube
+## How to run Command Tube
-    Programming Tube is a Python 3 script.
-The most important two arguments for Programming Tube are '--yaml' and '--datetime'.
+    Command Tube is a Python 3 script.
+The most important two arguments for Command Tube are '--yaml' and '--datetime'.
     All the tube configurations are maintained by a YAML file, using '--yaml file' you can specify the tube configurations.
     From the 'tube.template.yaml' you could view how it looks like.